snowplow-archive/snowplow.github.com/_posts/2015-05-22-first-experiments-with-apache-spark.md

 val dfWithDate = df.withColumn("collector_date", toDateUDF(df.col("collector_tstamp")))
 {% endhighlight %}

-**NOTE**
-There is a [bug](https://github.com/apache/spark/pull/5981) concerning registering UDFs in certain contexts (like the sbt console we are using) for which there are [workarounds](http://chapeau.freevariable.com/2015/04/spark-sql-repl.html) for the current Spark version, and that has since been [fixed](https://github.com/apache/spark/commit/937ba798c56770ec54276b9259e47ae65ee93967).
-These aggregations can also be done without UDFs and using RDDs (see how to go from a DataFrame to an RDD [here](#dftordd)).
+**Note:** there is a [bug](https://github.com/apache/spark/pull/5981) concerning registering UDFs in certain contexts (like the SBT console we are using) for which there are [workarounds](http://chapeau.freevariable.com/2015/04/spark-sql-repl.html) for the current Spark release version, though this has since been [fixed](https://github.com/apache/spark/commit/937ba798c56770ec54276b9259e47ae65ee93967).
+Alternatively, these aggregations can also be done using RDDs without UDFs - see how to go from a DataFrame to an RDD [here](#dftordd).

 We group by the new column and count each event per group: